charmoniumQ/PROBE/docs/benchmark_suite/README.md

     CDE is a record/replay tool.
     During record, CDE  uses `ptrace` to intercept its syscalls, and copy relevant files into an archive.
     During rerun, can use `ptrace` to intercept syscalls and redirect them to files in the archive.
-    Sciunit uses a modified version of CDE that works on all of our benchmarks, so we can use that as a proxy.
+    PTU uses a modified version of CDE that works on all of our benchmarks, so we can use that as a proxy.
     CDE can run some of our benchmarks, but crashes when trying to copy from the tracee process to the tracer due to `ret == NULL`[^cde-note]:

     \scriptsize